This article provides a checklist for our top recommendations on incorporating Hotjar within your workflow to help boost your team's collaboration.

 - Team Member Permissions

-- What are Accounts, Organizations, Sites, and Workspaces?
+- What are Accounts, Organizations, and Sites?

 Use IP blocking to stop data collection for your team's activity